NJ Bloodline

-NJ Bloodline is an American hardcore punk group from Elizabeth, New Jersey, United States.
+NJ Bloodline is an American hardcore punk group from Elizabeth, New Jersey.

-History 1992-2002
+History 1992–2002

-NJ Bloodline was formed in early 1992 in Elizabeth, New Jersey, United States.
+NJ Bloodline was formed in early 1992 in Elizabeth, New Jersey.
 The original lineup consisted of Mario Simoes (guitar), Tony Simoes (drums), Enrique Maseda, aka Wreak Havoc (vocals), Jim Marella (lead guitar) and Jay Crime (bass).
 NJ Bloodline recorded a self-financed 5 song demo EP in 1993 which was released D.I.Y. on cassette, after which Jim Marella left the group.
-NJ Bloodline then continued as a 4 piece.
+NJ Bloodline then continued as a 4-piece.
 Between late 1994 and early 1995, Jay and Tony left NJ Bloodline and were replaced by Joey Priolo and Ray Chinowski (aka, Fat Ray-RIP).
 NJ Bloodline then officially broke up in the early summer of 1995.
 Joey and Ray immediately started a new project with guitarist Frank Gallo.
 Soon after, they recruiting Enrique on vocals and dubbed the project "DNC" (Do Not Cross).
 After enlisting Mario on second guitar in September 1995, they officially reformed in October 1995 as NJ Bloodline.
 However, in early December 1995, Ray quit to pursue other projects and was temporarily replaced by Tony (former drummer).

 In early January 1996, Ian Cosgrove, formerly of Fat Nuts, was selected as NJ Bloodline's permanent drummer.
 Although only 15 years old, Ian already possessed considerable talent, especially with double bass drumming and already had experience in live performance, playing with Fatnuts.
 NJ Bloodline returned to performing in May 1996 in Scotch Plains, NJ with E.Town Concrete, Ensign and Strength 691, amongst others on the bill.
 NJ Bloodline spent the next year writing and rehearsing the material that would eventually comprise their next release, the "Be Afraid" Demo.
 Recorded at Third Studio From the Sun in Wayne, NJ in July 1997, in one weekend, the recording would be officially released in December 1997 on cassette, D.I.Y..
 The demo cassette sold quickly through word of mouth and within a month was available in Japan and Europe through distro chains, garnering interest from Kingfisher Records (a division of Century Media Records), RPP Records (Belgium) and Resurrection AD (NJ).